-Applicants must have completed requirements of th first year of the program with satisfactory grades. limited number of openings to the second year is available to graduates of a Licensed Practical Nursing Program who complete with a letter grade of C higher the following courses:
+Applicants must have completed requirements of the first year of the program with satisfactory grades.
+A limited number of openings to the second year is available to graduates of a Licensed Practical Nursing Program who complete with a letter grade of C or higher the following courses:

 Biology 121 Anatomy and Physiology I

-Biology 122 Anatomy and Physiology
+Biology 122 Anatomy and Physiology II

-Biology 123 Microbiolog
+Biology 123 Microbiology

 Psychology III Personality and Development

-Psychology 213 Growth and Development
+Psychology 213 Growth and Development,

-Vacancies available will be filled by the same rando process explained above.
+Vacancies available will be filled by the same random process explained above.

-Successful completion of the courses and the State Board examinations qualify the student for employmen as a nurse in a variety of positions in the health field Courses include study in social and life sciences, humanities and all aspects of nursing, as well as clinical experience in a variety of acute care areas, long term car and community agencies.
+Successful completion of the courses and the State Board examinations qualify the student for employment as a nurse in a variety of positions in the health field.
+Courses include study in social and life sciences, humanities and all aspects of nursing, as well as clinical experience in a variety of acute care areas, long term care and community agencies.

-FIRST YEAR 1

 F W 8 Su

-Bi 121, Bi 122 Anatomy and Physiology I, II 4 4 1
+Bi 121, Bi 122 Anatomy and Physiology I, II 4 4

-Bl 123 Microbiology 4
+Bi 123 Microbiology 4

 Psy 111 Personality and Development 3

 Nsg 100, Nsg 101, Nsg 104 Nursing of Adults 5 6 9

 Wr 121 English Composition 3

 Psy 203 General Psychology 3

 Soc 205 General Sociology 3

 Nsg 102 Pediatric Nursing 3

 Nsg 103 Maternity Nursing 3

-Electives 3 ĺ
+Electives 3

--
+45 -

-15 16 13 g
+15 16 13 9

 SECOND YEAR

 Nsg 200, Nsg 206 Nursing of Adults 5 10

-Nsg 201 Mental Health Nursing .
-4
+Nsg 201 Mental Health Nursing 4

 Psy 213 Growth and Development 3

 Ch 130 Elementary Physiological Chemistry 4

 Nsg 202 Pharmacology 3

-Nsn 203 Maternity Nursing
+Nsg 203 Maternity Nursing 4

+Nsg 204 Pediatric Nursing 4

+Wr 122 English Eomposition 3

+Nsg 207 Trends in Nursing 2

+Soc 206 General Sociology 3

+Electives 3 •